-- Career Panels: OCS organizes 16-20 career panels on various topics featuring SIPA alumni and other professionals based in the DC area.
+- Career Panels: CAC organizes 16-20 career panels on various topics featuring SIPA alumni and other professionals based in the DC area.

-- Alumni/Student Networking Reception: OCS hosts an alumni/student networking reception for all SIPA alumni working in the DC area and students who are registered for the Conference.
+- Alumni/Student Networking Reception: The CAC hosts an alumni/student networking reception for all SIPA alumni working in the DC area and students who are registered for the Conference.
 Each year, this reception is usually attended by approximately 150 alumni.